Find all the latest marketing trends on the J&C Blog.

 Calls to action are crucial in generating leads from online content.
 Today, information searchers make up 75% of blog traffic as most blog visitors are searching for content in hopes of fulfilling a need, solving a problem or gaining insight.
 Therefore, it is vital to give searchers a reason to continue interacting with your website, instead of simply moving on to another site for additional information.
 This is where a well-crafted call to action comes into play.

 CTAs are designed to act like a trail of breadcrumbs leading your audience from one piece of content to the next logical action.
 Unfortunately, simply implementing a CTA within your online content does not guarantee a new lead.
-A CTA must entice the viewer’s interests by offering content that is relevant to the reader’s original search topic and educates the reader by providing additional information.
-Below are a few simple tips to help make your CTA a lead generation machine.
+A CTA must entice the viewer’s interest by offering content that is relevant to the reader’s original search topic and educates the reader by providing additional information.
+Below are a few simple tips to help make your CTA a lead-generation machine.

 Know where your reader is in the buying process

 A CTA can drive many different types of engagement depending on the strength and relevancy of the offer.
 It can generate leads, turn leads into paying customers, or even transform a customer into a brand advocate.
 With that said, determining what stage the reader is in within the buying process is essential when deciding what type of CTA to use.
 Are readers searching for information, evaluating alternative options, ready to make a purchase decision or doing post-buying research?

 A CTA that is specific to generating leads will differ greatly from one designed to finalize a purchase.
 For example, a lead generation CTA generally offers the reader a useful piece of information such as a download, infographic or ebook.
 Such CTAs are designed to convert someone who is simply searching for information into a lead.
 In contrast, a CTA used to generate customers will highlight purchasing a product or service as opposed to just educating the reader on the topic.